1990 United States House of Representatives elections

 The 1990 United States House of Representatives elections was an election for the United States House of Representatives on November 6, 1990, to elect members to serve in the 102nd United States Congress.
 They occurred in the middle of President George H. W. Bush's term.
 As in most midterm elections, the president's Republican Party lost seats to the Democratic Party, slightly increasing the Democratic majority in the chamber.
 It was a rare instance, however, in which both major parties lost votes to third parties such as the Libertarian Party as well as independent candidates.

-As of 2024, this is the last time any party won at least 260 House seats, or 60 percent of the chamber's seats.
-It is also the last time a president's party successfully defended an open House seat that the other party won in the previous presidential election, according to Kyle Kondik of Sabato's Crystal Ball; in this case, the Republicans defended Iowa's 2nd congressional district.
+As of 2026, this is the last time any party won at least 260 House seats, or 60 percent of the chamber's seats.
+It is also the last time a president's party successfully defended an open House seat that the opposition party won in the previous presidential election, according to Kyle Kondik of Sabato's Crystal Ball; in this case, the Republicans defended Iowa's 2nd congressional district.

 Election summaries

-407 incumbent members sought reelection, but one was defeated a primary and 15 were defeated in the general election for a total of 391 incumbents winning.
+407 incumbent members sought reelection, but one was defeated in a primary and 15 were defeated in the general election for a total of 391 incumbents winning.